xyliatgithub/IntroInfoSec2020-OLD/lab3/module1/README.md

 You will see there's an error complaining the certificate was revoked.

-## Questions
+## Additional Tasks

-1. Find out one of the digital certificate stored on your laptop.
+1. Find out one of the digital certificate already stored on your laptop.
 Screenshot the digital certificate you found on your laptop.

 2. X.509 is a popular SSL digital certificate standard, what content is included in the digital certificate in X.509 standard?
 Check the content in our digital certificate, screen shot it.